 In 2019, we spent the year working with student organizers at Westdale Secondary School.
 For the safety of students involved, much of this work will remain undisclosed.

 In February of 2020, HS4J members and students at HWDSB schools gave a press conference to media outlets in Hamilton about a report entitled “A Consultation Report on Racism, Islamophobia, and Discrimination in Hamilton Wentworth District School Board (HWDSB) Schools.”
 This report detailed experiences of overt and covert racism, Islamophobia, and discrimination faced by students in HWDSB schools.
 At the press conference, Black and racialized students shared their lived experiences of racism in HWDSB schools and gave several recommendations to the HWDSB as outlined in the report.
-One of the press conference’s impacts was the suspension of the Black Youth Mentorship Program (BYMP) at Bernie Custis Secondary School (BCSS) by the HWDSB.
+The school board reacted to this press conference by suspending the Black Youth Mentorship Program (BYMP) at Bernie Custis Secondary School (BCSS) by the HWDSB.
 With support from HS4J, Black students at BCSS organized a walkout in protest of the cancellation.
 The Black Youth Mentorship Program is the only program in the HWDSB that teaches Black youth the skills needed to navigate a society built on racist colonial views and standards.
 The program also teaches youth how to deal with the micro-aggressions they face on a day-to-day basis.
 The protest resulted in the continuation of the BYMP in BCSS, and the work of the youth inspired students across the HWDSB to consider creating similar groups.
 This is an example of how, when needed, a disruption of peace can bring compromise and empowerment.

 After the press conference and walkout, the NDP Black Caucus and leader of the official opposition to Ontario’s provincial government asked to meet with us on February 19th, 2020.
 In conversation with the Black Caucus (MPPs Laura Mae Lindo, Jill Andrew, Faisal Hassan, and Rima Berns-McGown) as well as Hamilton Centre and Hamilton West-Ancaster-Dundas MPPs (Andrea Horwath and Sandy Shaw), we demanded that the government remove police from all Ontario schools, review anti-racism and discrimination policies across the province, and review the HWDSB’s anti-racism measures and Equity Action Plan.
 The Black Caucus offered political support to student organizers, offered to present reports written by us on the floor, offered their presence at events that we might host in the future, offered to pay for Black and racialized student organizers to meet and form a province-wide coalition, and otherwise invited us back to Queen’s Park for further meetings.